-- Recognized – It’s no longer a view of being a ‘log and flog’ function but recognised as a fully fledged strategic asset of the organisation.
+- Recognized – It’s no longer a view of being a ‘log and flog’ function but recognized as a fully-fledged strategic asset of the organization.

 - High Business Value – No matter the size or type of support required, the key is the dynamic interaction and impact the service and support team has on the business it supports and how positively it contributes to successful business outcomes.